Monaghan-Lab/HCRFISH-DotCounting/Cellpose_Segmentation.md

   --no_npy
 ```

-Again, look at [the cellpose
+Look at [the cellpose
 documentation](https://cellpose.readthedocs.io/en/latest/command.html)
 for more information on how to run Cellpose in the command line.
 For a
-grayscale cytoplasm image with no other color, `--chan` and `--chan2`
+grayscale cytoplasm or nuclear image with no other color, `--chan` and
-should both be `0`.
+`--chan2` should both be `0`.

 ## References